nishtahir/language-kotlin/README.md

 ## Build

+Changes to the grammar should be made in the grammar sources in the `src` folder.
+These will be merged at build time and used to produce the final artifact.

-Changes to the grammar should be made in `Kotlin.YAML-tmLanguage`.
-Once you are satisfied with the changes you've made, you will need to generate `xml` and `json` variants for distribution.
-There's a handy build script available to automate this process which will output the files to the `dist` directory.
+Once you are satisfied with changes you've made, you will need to generate `xml` and `json` variants for distribution.
+There's a handy build script available to automate this process which will output the merged sources to the `dist` directory.

 ```
 $ npm run build
 ```

-## Test
+## Testing

 Tests are run using `vscode-tmgrammar-test` against tests cases in `/test` as well as generated snapshots in `/snapshot`.